Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for creating videos from images but does not explicitly state when to use this tool versus alternatives.
-No comparisons or exclusions are provided.
+The description implies usage for initial video creation from images but does not explicitly state when to use alternatives or provide exclusions.
+Context from siblings helps, but explicit guidance is lacking.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.